zafer-esen/tri-pp/readme.md

 ```
 CMAKE_CXX_FLAGS="-I/opt/llvm-13/include" ./mk
 ```

+You can also have a look at the GitHub Action file at `.github/workflows`.

 If the build was successful `tri-pp` binary will be copied to the root directory.
 To test the tool try the command
 ```
 ./tri-pp in.c -o out.c -- -xc ; cat out.c